thanoskour/React-Node-App/README.md

 ## Running the Application

--To start the backend server:
+- To start the backend server:

 In Terminal write: